 People often use the terms complementary medicine and alternative medicine in place of each other.
 But there is a difference.
 Understanding the difference will help you to become more informed about this type of medicine.

-Complementary medicine is a non-standard treatment or medicine.
+Complementary medicine is a non-standard treatment or medicine that is used together with conventional treatment or medicine.
 One example is acupuncture.
 When it's used to treat nausea and vomiting from chemotherapy or post-surgery pain, it is a complementary therapy.

 Alternative medicine is a non-standard treatment or medicine that is used instead of conventional medicine.
-If you use St. John's wort in place of prescription medicines to treat depression,
+If you use St. John's wort in place of prescription medicines to treat depression, it is alternative medicine.

-Author: Healthwise Staff Medical Review: Adam Husney, MD - Family Medicine Brian D. O'Brien, MD - Internal Medicine Kathleen Romito, MD - Family Medicine Kathleen M. Fairfield, MD, MPH, DrPH - Internal Medicine
+Author: Healthwise Staff Medical Review: Adam Husney, MD - Family Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Kathleen Romito, MD - Family Medicine Kathleen M. Fairfield, MD, MPH, DrPH - Internal Medicine